ddeel/alpha/NewestREADME.md

   - *api_emulator\resource_manager.py*
   - *api_emulator\utils.py*

 - The *api_emulator\resource_manager.py* file establishes which emulator resources are static and which emulator resources are dynamic.
-Create/Read/Update/Delete (CRUD) operations can be done on dynamic resources via the API using REST operations, but static resources are read-only and cannot be changed via the API.
+Create/Read/Update/Delete (CRUD) operations can be done on dynamic resources via the emulator API using REST operations, but static resources are read-only and cannot be changed via the emulator API.

 - The Swordfish resources in the emulator are dynamic, and most of the Redfish resources are also dynamic, but four Redfish resources are currently still static in the default configuration of the Redfish Interface Emulator:
   - TaskService